shivnathchavan/YT-DOM-Tweaker/README.md

-# 🎯 UI Cleaner Extension for YouTube & Instagram
+# 🎯 UI Cleaner Extension for YouTube

-This Chrome extension allows you to **customize, hide, and simplify** sections of YouTube and Instagram for a cleaner, distraction-free experience.
+This Chrome extension allows you to **customize, hide, and simplify** sections of YouTube  for a cleaner, distraction-free experience.
 Ideal for users who want to focus on content and remove clutter from the interface.

 ---